How Much Does HR Make? Salary Guide

 Jobs in human resources are set to grow, and professionals in this field can earn well above the national average salary.

 The human resources industry is expected to grow at an annual rate of more than 12% over the next decade, according to a report by Grand View Research.
-Additionally, the Bureau of Labor Statistics (BLS) projects faster-than-average employment growth among both human resources specialists and managers.
+Additionally, the Bureau of Labor Statistics (BLS) projects faster-than-average employment growth for human resource specialists.

 How Much Do Human Resources Professionals Make?